MaxxusX/stuff/sorry.md

-# I’m putting out a public apology.
+# yay public apology time!

 it seems I have drifted away from what I was supposed to be doing.